-Note - there is a warning message printed out if the user closes a non-blocking window using a button with grab_anywhere enabled.
+It is turned off for non-blocking because there is a warning message printed out if the user closes a non-blocking window using a button with grab_anywhere enabled.
 There is no harm in these messages, but it may be distressing to the user.
 Should you wish to enable for a non-blocking window, simply get grab_anywhere = True when you create the window.